drewcrawford/NaOH/README.md

 NaOH (pronounced "sodium hydroxide") is a strongly opinionated Swift binding for the security library libsodium, a fork of DJB's NaCl.

+For more information about NaCl, the cryptographic technology inside NaOH, read [this whitepaper](http://nacl.cr.yp.to/securing-communication.pdf) or djb's [paper](http://cr.yp.to/highspeed/coolnacl-20120725.pdf).

 NaOH is the sodium flavor trusted by Nitrogen, FISA, caffeine, and various other projects Drew works on.

 # What opinions?